hmxmilohax/rb3-pc/readme.md

 ### Vocals:

 *For vocals*, you can *use regular controllers*.
 If you're using an actual PS3 controller, switch "Handlers" to DS3.
 If you're using a PS4 controller (DualShock 4), switch "Handlers" to DS4.
 If you're using an Xbox 360, Xbox One, or Xbox Series controller, switch "Handlers" to XInput.
 There's no need to remap anything.
-Alternatively, you can use a typing keyboard and refer to this guide to customize the mapping according to your preferences.
-PS3 and PS4 controllers may need additional drivers installed for this. [[DualShock 3 controllers]](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_3_controller) and [[DualShock 4 controllers](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_4_controller) may require additional setup.
+Alternatively, you can use a typing keyboard and refer to this guide to customize the mapping according to your preferences. [[DualShock 3 controllers]](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_3_controller) and [[DualShock 4 controllers]](https://wiki.rpcs3.net/index.php?title=Help:Controller_Configuration#Using_DualShock_4_controller) may require additional setup.

 | **PlayStation (DS4)** | **Xbox One (XInput)** | **Use**                         | **Alt Use**         |
 |:---------------------:|:---------------------:|:-------------------------------:|:-------------------:|